Breakingviews - Naspers spinoff wades into UK food delivery fight

 Prosus CEO Bob van Dijk, meanwhile, seems ready to run up a big tab.
 His company’s 108 billion euro market value largely rests on its stake in Chinese internet giant Tencent.
 Nevertheless, it had net cash of almost $6 billion on its balance sheet at the end of June.
 Van Dijk on Tuesday promised a substantial amount of extra investment to help fund Just Eat’s push to recruiting its own delivery drivers.

 That’s necessary because Just Eat is losing market share.
-On Monday the company announced growth in UK food orders had slowed to 8% in the most recent quarter, as consumers switched to fast-food deliveries from chains like KFC, which has a partnership with rival Uber Eats.
+On Monday the company announced growth in UK food orders had slowed to 8% in the most recent quarter, as consumers switched to deliveries from fast-food chains.

 Prosus already owns stakes in Germany’s Delivery Hero and Brazil’s iFood, whose investors include Just Eat.
 Crashing into the UK means more competition for Uber Eats and Deliveroo.
 The latter recently agreed an investment from Amazon, which is facing regulatory scrutiny.
 That’s good news for diners keen to order food from their sofas, but makes for less wholesome returns.